 The Library's photographic collections are housed in the Old Library and can be consulted in the Rare Books Reading Room.

-The Old Library contains a number of interesting artefacts, ranging from busts, to medals awarded to eminent alumni, to the 18th-century Materia Medica cabinet of Dr William Heberden, to William Wordsworth's breakfast cup and saucer.
+The Old Library contains a number of interesting artefacts, ranging from busts to eminent Johnians' medals, from the 18th-century Materia Medica cabinet of Dr William Heberden to William Wordsworth's breakfast cup and saucer.
 Also to be found within the collection are more curious objects, including the lead filling from the skull of a lead-filled skeleton discovered at Newport Pagnell in 1619.

 Fred Hoyle Collection